for-GET/know-your-http-well/README.md

 HTTP headers, media-types, methods, relations and status codes, all summarized and linking to their specification.

+This project is used by [HyperREST bin](https://github.com/andreineculau/hyperrest-bin) at [bin.hyperrest.com](http://bin.hyperrest.com) .

 ## Table of Contents

 - [SPECS](specs.md)